Amber Heard settles defamation case with ex Johnny Depp

 Issued on: Modified:

-Washington (AFP) – Actress Amber Heard announced Monday that she had made the "very difficult" decision to settle the multimillion dollar defamation case brought against her by her former husband Johnny Depp.
+Washington (AFP) – Actress Amber Heard announced Monday that she had made the "very difficult" decision to settle the multimillion dollar defamation case brought by her former husband Johnny Depp.

 Heard, in a post on Instagram, did not reveal the terms of the settlement, which comes after a Virginia jury ordered her to pay $10 million to the "Pirates of the Caribbean" star.